 6 Ways to Feel Comfortable When Exercise Feels Hard

 Some people love the feeling of their heart rate rising and sweat dripping from their body during a workout.
-Others never developed that love affair with fitness and instead just do it to stay healthy and in shape.
+Others never developed that affinity with fitness and just do it to stay healthy and in shape.
 No matter which camp you fall into, exercise is going to feel hard at certain times.

 But struggle and feeling pain are two very different things.
 If an exercise is ever causing actual pain, you should stop right away.
 For instance, if you’re doing a lunge and feel a shooting pain in your knee, there’s a problem, Rosante explains.
 It could be your form or something worse, so you should stop.